pulumi/examples/testing-integration-py/README.md

 ```

 ## Test Life Cycle
-Firslty, to create a stack for all the use cases, we can get all the output from stack, then you can assert any output value you defined in advance.
-In the end, don't forget destory the stack.
+ - create a stack for all the use cases, to get all the output from stack
+ - assert any output value you defined in advance.
+ - In the end, don't forget destroy the stack.
 ```
 from pulumi.x import automation as auto

 class TestS3(unittest.TestCase):

     @classmethod
     def setUpClass(cls) -> None:
       ....
         cls.stack = auto.create_or_select_stack(stack_name=cls.STACK_NAME, work_dir=cls.WORK_DIR)
+        cls.outputs = cls.stack.outputs()
        ...

     @classmethod
     def tearDownClass(cls) -> None:
         cls.stack.destroy(on_output=print)

     def test_s3_output_case(self):